Thr1v/browser-doom/README.md

 # browser-doom
-Plays DOOM in the browser of course...
+🕹️ Play DOOM in your browser using js-dos and Docker.
+Lightweight setup for instant retro gaming!